Frequently Asked Questions

 Our system works with protected content too:

-• API integration: For sites with APIs that AI companies might access
+• API integration: For sites with APIs that AI companies migh

 The key is making your licensing terms discoverable by AI companies.